perevalovds/ofxKu/README.md

 * ofxKuFileTime::isNewerThan function implementation doesn't works in oF >= 0.9.0, so simplest workaround is change it to return always 'true'.

 ## Compression and hash
-  ofxKuCompress - RLE and bit compression ofxKuUtilsCrc32 - computing CRC32 hash
+  * ofxKuCompress - RLE and bit compression
+  * ofxKuUtilsCrc32 - computing CRC32 hash
-  ofxKuUtilsBase64 - encoding and decoding base64 (code is based on https://github.com/ReneNyffenegger/cpp-base64  by Rene Nyffenegger)
+  * ofxKuUtilsBase64 - encoding and decoding base64 (code is based on https://github.com/ReneNyffenegger/cpp-base64  by Rene Nyffenegger)

+## Random numbers and probability
+    * ofxKuRandom
+    * ofxKuProbability

 ## Strings
   ofxKuStrings